Hervey Bay in Australia is one of the top spots worldwide to go whale watching. Humpback whales use Hervey Bay as their playground when they take a

 Unfortunately, we run out of time and we start sailing back to the harbour.
 This time we follow the coastline of Fraser Island.
 The view of its bright sand beaches, tropical forests and clear blue waters surrounding make it look very tempting.
 We will definitely visit Fraser Island later during our stay in Australia…

 On our way back we encounter many fishing birds including Australian Pelicans, Little Black Cormorants, Little Pied Cormorants and Intermediate Egrets.
 The most remarkable one was the Little Black Cormorant sitting proudly on top of a sign while we arrived back in Hervey Bay’s harbor.
+Little Black Cormorants are easily recognised by their small, slim and totally black bodies.

 Hervey Bay is now officially named the world’s first Whale Heritage Site.
 The World Cetacean Alliance awarded the status to Hervey in October 2019.
 It’s going to be a challenge for Hervey Bay to manage the expected increase of the amount of tourists that will visit the bay with respect for the natural and culturale heritage in the region.